Social Networking Links

 Flickr to post photos from events, their travels, and screenshots for presentations and the Web site.
 (For example, all of the screenshots on this page are being hosted on

-Most of the Network Services staff (Christa, Michael, and Susan) have personal Flickr accounts that you may be interesting in perusing.
+Most of the Technology Access & Services staff (Christa, Michael, and Susan) have personal Flickr accounts that you may be interesting in following.

 "The Internet Archive, a 501(c)(3) non-profit, is building a digital library of Internet sites and other cultural artifacts in digital form.
 Like a paper library, we provide free access to researchers, historians, scholars, and the general public."